notofonts/noto-docs/src/descriptions/NotoNaskhArabic.md

-Noto Naskh Arabic is a modulated Naskh design, suitable for all texts in the Arabic script and for use together with serif fonts.
+Noto Naskh Arabic is a modulated Naskh design, suitable for texts in the Arabic script and for use together with serif fonts.
 It has multiple weights, contains 1,614 glyphs, 12 OpenType features, and supports 1,123 characters from 6 Unicode blocks.